 Knee Pads Explained

-This is one of the most simple yet effective products we have chosen to write about, because when all is said and done, knee pads do one thing: they protect the knees.
+This is one of the most simple yet effective products we have chosen to write about because when all is said and done, knee pads do one thing: they protect the knees on hard surfaces such as concrete and wood.
 It’s perhaps more informative to talk about who may require a pair.
 Builders, and others in construction, may spend long periods in a kneeling position to fix flooring, for example.
 Flooring contractors, it follows, and carpet fitters also do so, and would benefit from a pair of the best knee pads for flooring work.

 If you are regularly indulging in DIY, there will undoubtedly be occasions when knee pads would come in useful, and painters and decorators can also benefit from them.
 Likewise, gardeners – professional or otherwise – will find these items of interest, as long periods kneeling to plant or weed a garden can cause damage to the knees, and it doesn’t take long.
 For floor tiling, the best knee pads for tile work will keep your knees well protected.